 Another element of corporate responsibility is to ensure that there is strong communication between key stakeholders, such as staff and directors, in order to ensure that decisions are made in line with the expectations of both the stakeholders and management.
 When it comes to this aspect of corporate responsibility, there are a number of different tools that can be used to ensure that this occurs.
 These include the use of written communications and formal and informal executive training programs, as well as the development of a culture of openness and honesty within the corporation.

 The use of a corporate social responsibility strategy board, where a range of different areas of focus can be identified as being important for the corporation, can also provide a valuable platform for discussing the importance of the various issues that face the organisation.
-By setting up a framework through which the priorities and potential problems facing the organisation can be discussed, the entire board of directors software can then work towards resolving those issues.
+By setting up a framework through which the priorities and potential problems facing the organisation can be discussed, the entire board portals can then work towards resolving those issues.
 In addition, by setting out targets and plans that can be achieved, the board can then act as a catalyst for achieving these goals by ensuring that the organisation has a clear direction towards achieving its goals.

 The most effective way of ensuring that this strategy gets implemented in the board room is to ensure that the implementation is supported by the right resources and that can provide support to the board in the form of people and processes that can facilitate the implementation of the strategy.